kratenetwork/Reconocer/README.md

-this is my own WordPress installation master branch.
+This is my own WordPress installation master branch.